iqbal-shahin96/leadsync/README.md

 Greetings this is a demo Dashborad for Leadsync Co.
+Ltd.

-Ltd Live preview is here: https://iqbal-shahin96.github.io/leadsync/
+Live preview is here: https://iqbal-shahin96.github.io/leadsync/